Maniek5k/Redirects/README.md

 ##REDIRECTS TESTING TOOL

-This is 301 redirects testing tool, for general testing purpose after new site released live.
+This is 301 redirects testing tool, for general testing purpose.

-This tool supports CSV file type, as most popular
+This tool supports CSV file type, as most popular.

 How it works:
 - in redirects.py file we can setup which file should be opened: